Equidistribution theorems for holomorphic Siegel cusp forms of general degree: the level aspect: Introduction

-where LHS (resp.
-RHS) is the spectral (resp. the geometric) side of the Arthur's invariant trace $I(f)$.
-Under the assumption on $k_n>n+1$, the spectral side becomes simple by the results of \cite{Arthur} and \cite{Hiraga}, and it is directly related to $S_\uk(\Gamma(N))$ because of the choice of a pseudo-coefficient of $D^{{\rm hol}}_\ul$.
+where $I_{{\rm spec}}(f)$ (resp. $I_{{\rm geom}}(f)$) is the spectral (resp. the geometric) side of the Arthur's invariant trace $I(f)$.
+Under the assumption $k_n>n+1$, the spectral side becomes simple by the results of \cite{Arthur} and \cite{Hiraga}, and it is directly related to $S_\uk(\Gamma(N))$ because of the choice of a pseudo-coefficient of $D^{{\rm hol}}_\ul$.
 Now the geometric side is given by: